 In our last newsletter, we shared the first part of our article on how to discuss estate planning with aging (or sick) loved ones.

-If you didn’t read it yet, you can do so here.
+If you didn’t read it yet, go ahead and read Part 1.

 The holidays can be the best time for you to be ready to discuss these issues with family, and the more you are prepared, the easier it will be.